feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

 The list of fetishes a monster may have.
 See */Json/Fetishes/* for all base game fetishes.
 This does include addictions.

-To apply the level of the fetish, use \|/\| as a separator between the fetish and the level within the same string, and then provide a positive numerical value on the other side.
+To apply the level of the fetish, use \|/\| as a separator between the fetish and the level within the same string, and then provide a positive numerical :term:`value` on the other side.

-Provide a blank string if you don't wish to use the key.
+Provide a blank :term:`string` if you don't wish to use the key.

 **BodySensitivity**
 --------------------